Evangelia0/quality_fits/README.md

 A very simple assumption that can somehow shed some light into the expected behaviour is assuming that the detector is a sphere and can detect photons coming from all the possible angles.
-Since the currently deployed pDOMS have their detectors placed in their lower half we tried to also _create_ an upper part detector and combine them in order to have a spherical one.
+Since the currently deployed pDOMS have their detectors placed in their lower half this work focuses on  _creating_ an upper part detector and on combining them in order to have a spherical one.
 Details about the implementation and the assumptions made are specified later.